prologdb/runtime/async/docs.md

 assert(sequence.tryAdvance() == "CCC")
 ```

-## WorkableLazySequence
+## LazySequence.step()

 Things get more complicated when disk or network I/O is necessary in order to compute a
 solution.
 As you may have guessed, `tryAdvance()` is blocking: it either does all working
 (and wasteful waiting!) to get to the next solutions or it declares the solutions depleted.
 Blocking on I/O is bad for efficiency and is exactly what this module tries to avoid.

-### Consuming a WorkableLazySequence

-WorkableLazySequence to the rescue: it provides the additional method `step(): State`:
+You can use the `step()` method on `LazySequence` to avoid blocking a thread during I/O:
 When called, it attempts to do the next package of work.
 If there is useful work to be
 done, the calculation will continue until it comes to a point where the process has to wait
 for an external resource.
 If that work results in a solution being available `step()` will return `State.RESULTS_AVAILABLE`.
-In that case it is guaranteed that the next call to `tryAdvance()` will return a solution immediately
+In that case it is guaranteed that the next call to `tryAdvance()` will return a solution
-without doing any expensive work.
+immediately without doing any expensive work.
 If the work done in the `step()` invocation did not yield a result yet, `step()` will return
 `State.PENDING`.
 When `step()` is called while the resource the process is waiting for has not yet returned its
 result the return value of `step()` will also be `PENDING`.

-When there are many `WorkableLazySequence`s to work on resource usage can be made more efficient by
+When there are many `LazySequence`s to work on resource usage can be made more efficient by
 having (one or multiple) worker threads call `step()` on each of them in a round-robin fashion.
 As soon as any of the sequences return `RESULTS_AVAILABLE`, the solution can be published to the
 interested party.